- Policy Base

 - promptly advise the Co-ordinator, Workplace Support via telephone or email as soon as they become aware of any work-related injuries that require medical treatment and/or time off work;

-- comply with the requirements of the the University Occupational Health and Safety Incident Reporting Procedure.
+- comply with the requirements of the Incident and Emergency Management Procedure.